laravel/docs/extending.md

 	Cache::extend('mongo', function($app)
 	{
-		// Return Illuminate\Cache\Repository instance...
+		return Cache::repository(new MongoStore);
 	});

 The first argument passed to the `extend` method is the name of the driver.
 This will correspond to your `driver` option in the `config/cache.php` configuration file.
 The second argument is a Closure that should return an `Illuminate\Cache\Repository` instance.
 The Closure will be passed an `$app` instance, which is an instance of `Illuminate\Foundation\Application` and an IoC container.

-The call to `Cache::extend` could be done in the default `App\Providers\AppServiceProvider` that ships with fresh Laravel applications, or you may create your own service provider to house the extension - just don't forget to register the provider in the `config/app.php` provider array.
+The call to `Cache::extend` could be done in the `boot` method of the default `App\Providers\AppServiceProvider` that ships with fresh Laravel applications, or you may create your own service provider to house the extension - just don't forget to register the provider in the `config/app.php` provider array.

-To create our custom cache driver, we first need to implement the `Illuminate\Cache\StoreInterface` contract.
+To create our custom cache driver, we first need to implement the `Illuminate\Contracts\Cache\Store` contract.
 So, our MongoDB cache implementation would look something like this:

-	class MongoStore implements Illuminate\Cache\StoreInterface {
+	class MongoStore implements Illuminate\Contracts\Cache\Store {

 		public function get($key) {}
 		public function put($key, $value, $minutes) {}